jdbermeol/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained from cell 1 to 20.
+Code cells are in Train vehicle detector model.ipynb, cells are from 1 to 20.

 Cells 1 and 2 define basic imports and a unify way to read images from files across the code.